stevedylandev/openzeppelin-community-contracts/README.md

 - Code in this repository is not audited.
 Maintainers will review the code to the extend that the is no obviously malicious code published, but bugs may be present in this code that may lead to privilege escalation or loss of funds.
 Any code taken from this repository should be audited before being used in production.

-- Code in this repository is NOT covered by the [OpenZeppelin bug bounty on Immunefi](https://immunefi.com/bug-bounty/openzeppelin/).
+- Code in this repository is NOT covered by the [OpenZeppelin bug bounty on Immunefi](https://immunefi.com/bug-bounty/openzeppelin/) unless explicitly specified otherwise.

 - Code in this repository comes with no backward compatibility guarantees.
 Updates may change internal or external interfaces without notice.
 Dependencies updates may also break code present in this repository.